Provable Meta-Learning with Low-Rank Adaptations: Main Results

 \subsubsection{Algorithms for Minimizing \texorpdfstring{\eqref{eq:f}}{}}

-The above results establish that minimizing the meta-objective \eqref{eq:f} leads to recovery of the ground truth parameters, with a small error term when $T=2$.
-However, it is unclear if this minimization problem can always be solved by local optimization methods.
+As shown above, minimizing the LoRA-ML objective \eqref{eq:f} leads to recovery of the ground truth parameters, with a small rank-$2k$ error term when $T=2$.
+We prove that this minimization problem can always be solved by local optimization methods when there are two retraining tasks. \begin{theorem} If $T=2$ and the ambient dimension $d \geq 2k$, then $\L^\ast(\Ahat,\Uhat) = 0$ if and only if $(\Ahat,\Uhat)$ is a second order stationary point (SOSP) of $\L^\ast$. \end{theorem}